Sgd476/ProcessManagement/README.md

 3.At the end, if the cumulative time for a process occupies cpu is less than the time the process needs, then change the state from RUNNING to READY, which means the running process will be inserted into ready queue.

+The challenge in this project is that I need to have a really clear and deep understanding of CPU scheduling, and it's algorithm.